 Entry Visa and Residence Permit

-If you don't fulfil the above requirements, the Pathway Programme is designed to qualify students for admission to a BI Bachelor degree by strengthening the students' academic and English skills:
+If you don't fulfil the above requirements, the Pathway Programme is designed to qualify students for admission to a BI bachelor's degree by strengthening students' academic and English skills:

 If you are a Norwegian citizen, you are qualified for loans and scholarships from Lånekassen.